denten-books/plain-text/3-format.md

 stands for form; romantic art for content" [@collingwood_form_1929, 335].
-In recent work on computational text generation, Kathleen McKeown wrote that to produce discourse, writers and speakers "must decide what to say and how to present it effectively," once again making the distinction content (the what to say) and its presentation.
-McKeown writes that a machine that generates text should, among other things, be able to determine the "content and textual shape" of what needs to be said or written [@mckeown_text_1992, 1].
-Similarly, in her influential essay "Print Is Flat, Code Is Deep," Katherine Hayles writes about "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].
-In this way, a text having differing physical characteristics may nevertheless employ the same signifying strategies.
-The various editions of Shakespeare's *Hamlet*, for example, may look different but nevertheless refer to the same work of art.
+In recent work on computational text generation, Kathleen McKeown wrote that to produce discourse, writers and speakers "must decide what to say and how to present it effectively" [@mckeown_text_1992, 1].
+Similarly, in her influential essay "Print Is Flat, Code Is Deep," Katherine Hayles wrote about "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].

+The distinction between the idea of text, its content, and its presentation, its form, entails the distinction between the work of art in the abstract sense and the object of art in the sense of the material artifact.
+In this way, two editions of the same text---two disparate things---deploy the same "signifying strategies," and could in fact refer to the same work.
+The various editions of Shakespeare's *King Lear*, to take a canonical example, differ from each other slightly but nevertheless refer to the same work of art.
 We saw a similar distinction in the discussion about technique, where writers made a distinction between the object of art, a transcendent idea or content of the work, and the object itself which contained the work's immanent, physical characteristics.

 As an aside, note that what counts for matter belonging to the contingent physical characteristics of a text object and what counts for the matter